tochman/blog_posts/refactoring_challege.md

 1. The Author is NOT using factories.
 I would like you to refactor the tests to use Factory Bot.

-2. While the author mekes use of the Shoulda gem, the notation used in the tests is `should`.
+2. While the author makes use of the Shoulda gem, the notation used in the tests is `should`.
 I would like you to refactor that to the more "modern" `is_expected` notation.

-3. In the post, the `BiddingEngine` logic is extracted to a `class`.
-I would argue that we could use a `module` instead.
+3. In the post, the `BiddingEngine` logic is extracted to a Ruby class.
+I would argue that we could use a module instead.
 Why?

 4. Answer the Authors last question: _"What is your preferred way to test models?
 Do you use BDD in your everyday work?
-When testing, do you use the red-green-refactor cycle?
-Feel free to leave a comment below."_
+When testing, do you use the red-green-refactor cycle?"_

 5. Finally, what did you learn while working on this challenge?
 Was it worth your time and effort?
 Is this kind of challenges relevant to your learning?